fuxiaohei/runtime-land-docs/src/guide.md

 ![guide-2-new-project](/img/guide-2-new-project.png)

-Choose a template and click **Edit Playground** to start creating new project with random name and editing the project code.
+Choose a template and click **Edit in Playground** to start creating new project with random name and editing the project code.

 ![guide-3-edit-playground](/img/guide-3-edit-playground.png)